 A fast page usually beats a slow page in user satisfaction.
 You can use the Core Web Vitals report to see your site-wide performance numbers, or PageSpeed Insights to test performance for individual pages.
 You can learn more about building fast pages on the web.dev site.
 Also consider using AMP for fast pages.

-With mobile searches now exceeding desktop searches, it's important that your site be mobile-friendly.
+With over 60 percent of the global internet population using a mobile device to go online, it's important that your site be mobile-friendly.
 Google now uses a mobile crawler as the default crawler for websites.
 Read about how to make your site mobile friendly.

 Control your search appearance

 Google provides many kinds of search result features and experiences in Google Search, including review stars, embedded site search boxes, and special result types for specific types of information such as events or recipes.
 See which ones are appropriate for your site and consider implementing them.
 You can provide a favicon to show in search results for your site.
 You can also provide an article date to appear in search results.

 Be sure to read the articles on how to help Google

 snippets.
 You can also restrict the snippet length, or omit it

 entirely if you wish.
 See how to use